by Samara Hayley Steele

 Yet, as I’ve been showing the video around, many people of color I show it to keep telling me “Oh yeah, that’s normal.”
 “No it’s not,” I insist.
 And then the person tears up and starts giving me a laundry list of times things exactly like this—unprovoked random police violence—has happened to them or a loved one.

 WHAT THE ACTUAL FUCK.

-Studies have found that it takes ten years without a crisis to get out of poverty.
-But when you have bullies with guns running around putting these crises into people’s lives, yeah, this is holding down people of color from enjoying their lives and creating stability for their families.
+Studies have found that it takes almost 20 years without a crisis to get out of poverty.
+But when you have bullies with guns running around randomly putting crises into people’s lives like this, yeah, that is going to hold down people of color in a huge way.

 Shortly after the video ends, the woman’s son arrived on his bicycle looking terrified.
 “Where’s my mother?”

 I wanted so bad to say something reassuring.

 But the truth is, I had no way of knowing if his mother was safe.
 Five years ago, Berkeley police murdered a black woman named Kayla Moore by suffocating her to death in the back of a patrol car.
 I was terrified that this woman, who had just been driven off by police, would suffer the same fate.